The Simple Travel

 Half-Day tour to Putrajaya

-Putrajaya, Malaysia’s administrative capital, is popular with locals and travellers for its modern architecture, clean environment and abundance of recreational activities.
+Putrajaya, Malaysia’s administrative capital, is popular with locals and travelers for its modern architecture, clean environment and abundance of recreational activities.
 For many tourists, Putrajaya is one of the main attractions in Kuala Lumpur.

 It is the federal capital of Malaysia and is known to be a good place for nature lovers.
 There are several tourist spots and places to visit in Putrajaya that you can see.
 Here are the 15 Best Things to Do in Putrajaya; if you enjoy participating in activities such as flyboarding, paddling a boat, or even riding in a hot air balloon, Of course, seeing them all in one day is impossible, so choose which one you can.
 After spending the entire day in Putrajaya, make your way to i-city Shah Alam.